-There is a story behind how I got my mitts of this particular Heavy Vinyl pressing.
+There is an interesting story behind how I got my mitts on this particular Heavy Vinyl pressing.

-Months ago a fellow contacted us to buy some of our Hot Stamper pressings.
+Months ago [now years], a fellow contacted us to buy some of our Hot Stamper pressings.
 We sent him one or two, and he soon wrote back to say he was not happy with the sound.
-We exchanged emails with him on a number of occasions, trying to rectify the situation and get him records he would be happy with.
+We exchanged emails with him for a while, trying to rectify the situation in the hopes that we could get him some records that he would be happy with.

-In the middle of all this back and forth, a discussion we had crossed over into Heavy Vinyl territory, specifically were there any that he liked the sound of?
+In the middle of all this back and forth, we thought it would be worthwhile knowing what this gentleman thought was a good sounding record, seeing as how ours were not meeting his standards.
+Our discussion soon crossed over into Heavy Vinyl territory.
+We asked, “Were there any that he liked the sound of?”
 Why yes, there were.

 You guessed it.
-The above-pictured album is one he recommended.
-(There was another he also said we should try, but after playing this one we decided against buying any more records he liked the sound of, as you will see.)
+The above-pictured album from Analogue Productions is one he recommended.
+(There was another he also said we should try, but after playing this one we decided against buying any more records he recommended, for reasons that will soon be evident.)

-Right from the get-go, thick, murky, compressed, lifeless, ambience-free, dead-as-a-doornail sound started to come out of my speakers.
+Right from the get-go, thick, murky, compressed, lifeless, ambience-free, dead-as-a-doornail sound was now coming out of my speakers.
 Like sludge from a sewer you might say.
-What the hell was going on?
+The stereo had sounded fine moments before.
+What the hell was happening?

-I quickly grabbed a Super Hot copy off the shelf and put it on the table.
+I quickly grabbed a Super Hot copy of the album off the shelf and put it on the table.

 What a difference.
 Night and Day.
 Maybe more!